Itsy Docs

 • Completed -- The trip has taken place and the order is finalized.
 Orders are automatically moved to Completed when their linked trip's departure date has passed.
 You can also manually set an order to Completed.

 • Locked -- The order is frozen for administrative or accounting purposes.
 No further changes can be made to bookings or payments while an order is locked.
-Locking is permanent and cannot be undone.
+Locking is only available from the Completed status, requires a confirmation dialog, and cannot be undone.

 Payment Status